| "This business chose me," says Carolyn Moran, founder

 by a multiple of 10, and the company moved from break-even to profitable

+in 2002.
 A lifelong advocate of nature and living things, Carolyn moved

 back to the land in the 1970's, to a farm near a salmon spawning